Test Code BLBLF B-Cell Lymphoblastic Leukemia/Lymphoma, FISH, Tissue

 Collection Instructions:

-2. If individual probe sets are chosen: For each probe set ordered, submit 2 consecutive, unstained, 5 micron-thick sections placed on positively charged slides.
+1. If individual probe sets are chosen: Submit 1 slide stained with hematoxylin and eosin and, for each probe set ordered, submit 2 consecutive unstained, positively charged, unbaked slides with 5 micron-thick sections of the tumor tissue.

-3. If a complete B-lymphoblastic leukemia/lymphoma (BLBL) panel is ordered: Submit 20 consecutive, unstained, 5 micron-thick sections placed on positively charged slides.
+2. If a complete B-lymphoblastic leukemia/lymphoma (BLBL) panel is ordered: Submit 1 slide stained with hematoxylin and eosin and 20 consecutive unstained, positively charged, unbaked slides with 5 micron-thick sections of the tumor tissue.

 Forms